HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 >- Email Address
 >- Mobile Number (preferred; if a mobile number is not available, collect an alternative number for the individual)
 >
 >In some cases, data collected for identity verification cannot be verified in the typical ways.
-For example, persons experiencing homelessness may provide any temporary address such as a shelter, hospital, community resource center, or other location, or may provide any portion of an address that is known (e.g., zip code).
+For example, persons experiencing housing insecurity may provide any temporary address such as a shelter, hospital, community resource center, or other location, or may provide any portion of an address that is known (e.g., zip code).
 >Unless explicitly required otherwise at certain levels, at a minimum, control of the email address and mobile or alternative number **SHOULD** be verified at every level of assurance listed below through the use of an Enrollment Code as per [NIST SP 800-63A](https://pages.nist.gov/800-63-3/sp800-63a.html) section 4.6.
 >NOTE: Implementers are encouraged to promote the availability of free mobile number services that support long term use, since these may facilitate [patient matching](glossary.html) and [credential](glossary.html) management; these services may be particularly helpful for those facing housing insecurity or who may be too young to have established credit bureau type records.
 >